MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ## Illustrative examples

-The guidance is based on a solution-orientated approach to illustrate the key design considerations and recommendations.

-There are two foundational implementations that serve as a basis for further solution development.
+The guidance provided within this series is based on a solution-orientated approach to illustrate key design considerations and recommendations.
+There are several reference implementations available as part of an open source project on GitHub.
+These implementations can be used as a basis for further solution development.

 > [!IMPORTANT]
-> The reference implementations are part of an open source project available on GitHub.
 > ![GitHub logo](./../_images/github.svg) [Azure Mission-Critical open source project](http://github.com/azure/alwayson).

 - [Azure Mission-Critical Online](https://github.com/azure/alwayson-foundational-online)